colinmfoster4723/The-Nominator/README.md

 # The-Nominator v0.1.0
 ---
-The-Nominator is a Discord bot that starts playing music from the oscars if a member speaks in a voice channel for more than 5 minutes.
+Introducing The-Nominator, your ultimate solution for managing voice chat on your Discord server!
+With this bot, you can easily set a timer for how long a person can speak before they are nominated.
+Once the timer runs out, a message will appear in the chat of the voice channel, and music will start playing to signify the end of their turn.
+Keep your voice chats organized and running smoothly with The-Nominator.

 # Setup
 ---
 To get started with The-Nominator, you will need to have admin privileges on the Discord server where you want to use the bot.
+Ensure that you give The-Nominator privledges to send messages and interact with voice channels.

-1) Invite The-Nominator to your server
+1) Invite The-Nominator to your server.
-2) Join a voice-channel
+2) Join a voice-channel.
-3) Use the **/join** command to allow The-Nominator to join the voice-channel you are in
+3) Use the **/ceremony** command to allow The-Nominator to join the voice-channel you are in and start a ceremony.

 Once the The-Nominator bot has joined the voice-channel, it will monitor member's speaking statuses.
-If a member speaks for more than 5 minutes music from the Oscar's starts playing.
+If a member speaks for more than the configured time (30 second default) the user will be nominated.

 # Commands
 ---
-**/help** - Tutorial
+- **/help** : Tutorial
+- **/timer** : Set the amount of time until a user is nominated for speaking (30 second default)
-**/join** - Allow the bot to join the voice-channel you are currently in
+- **/ceremony** : Allow the bot to join the voice-channel you are currently in and start a ceremony
+- **/end** : End the ceremony and disconnect The-Nominator